-These states of consciousness would therefore not be the fruit in the physico-chemical sense of the term of specific neural states, but only induced in another 'dimension' by these neural states.
+These states of consciousness would therefore not be the fruit in the physico-chemical sense of the term of specific neural states, but only induced by these neural states.
 Consciousness is not like the memory of a computer that results from the combination of a multitude of silicon-based electronic components (semiconductors).

-As such, consciousness could not be reduced to an algorithm as stated by the neuroscientist Stanislas Dehaene in his book 'Consciousness and the brain' where it is about a code that describes the location of the different neurons that are activated when the subject says to be conscious.
+As such, consciousness could not be reduced to an algorithm as stated by the neuroscientist Stanislas Dehaene (Collège de France) in his book 'Consciousness and the brain : deciphering How the brain codes our thoughts' where it is about a code that describes the location of the different neurons that are activated when the subject says to be conscious.

 In the experiment that has been carried out, it was only a question of seeking if there were some correlations between the statements made by a subject about for instance a 'pain' he was feeling, and the neural activity of certain regions of his brain, which was being viewed using brain imaging techniques or electrodes implanted in his cortex.
 But these measurements did not provide in any way access to the consciousness itself, to its operative capacity that founds the living.
-Theses researches does not invalidate in any way the thesis we support regarding the irreducibility of consciousness to any physical interaction.
+Theses researches does not invalidate in any way the thesis that we support regarding the irreducibility of consciousness to any physical interaction.